Jack Russell Terrier: Eye disorders

-Lens luxation, also known as ectopia lentis is the most common hereditary disorder in Jack Russell terriers.
-Even so, this condition is not a common occurrence in the breed.
-Most frequently appearing in dogs between the ages of 3 and 8 years old, it is where the lens in one or both eyes becomes displaced.
-There are two types, posterior luxation (where the lens slips to the back of the eye) and anterior luxation (where the lens slips forward).
-Posterior luxation is the less severe of the two types, as the eye can appear normal although the dog's eyesight will be affected.
-In anterior luxation, the lens can slip forward and rub against the cornea, damaging it.
-Anterior luxation also has a high probability of causing glaucoma which can lead to partial or complete blindness.
-Treatment is available and may include both medical and surgical options.
-Secondary lens luxation is caused by trauma to the eye and is not hereditary.
-The condition appears in a number of terrier breeds as well as the Border collie, Brittany and Cardigan Welsh corgi.

-Cataracts can affect any breed of dog and is the same condition as seen in humans.
-Here the lens of the eye hardens and is characterised by cloudiness in the eye.
-Cataracts will blur the dog's vision and can lead to permanent blindness if left untreated.
-While considered mainly a hereditary disease, it can also be caused by diabetes, old age, radiation, eye injury or exposure to high temperatures.
+Primary lens luxation is an inherited condition that often occurs in Jack Russell Terriers as well as other breeds.
+A study identified a mutation in the ADAMTS17 gene as being responsible for the condition.

+Haematology

+Severe combined immunodeficiency (SCID) is a genetic disorder that is related to a defective antibody response.
+An autosomal recessive form of SCID has been reported in the Jack Russell Terrier.
+The condition usually results in death from an infection during the first few months.
+The allele responsible for the condition is found in less than 1.1% of Jack Russell Terriers and a DNA test exists for the condition.

-Musculoskeletal conditions
+Musculoskeletal

 Patellar luxation, also known as luxating patella, is a hereditary disorder affecting the knees.
 It is where the kneecap slips off the groove on which it normally sits.
 The effects can be temporary with the dog running while holding its hind leg in the air before running on it again once the kneecap slipped back into place as if nothing has happened.
 Dogs can have a problem with both rear knees, and complications can include arthritis or torn knee ligaments.
 Severe cases can require surgery.
 Some are prone to dislocation of the kneecaps, inherited eye diseases, deafness and Legg Perthes—a disease of the hip joints of small dog breeds.
 Prone to mast cell tumors.
 Legg–Calvé–Perthes syndrome, also called Avascular Necrosis of the Femoral Head, is where the ball section of the femur in the hip joint deteriorates following interruption of the blood flow and is the same condition as in humans.
 In dogs, this causes lameness of the hind-legs, the thigh muscles to atrophy and pain in the joint.
 It usually occurs between 6–12 months of age and has been documented in a variety of other terrier breeds including the Border terrier, Lakeland terrier, and Wheaten terrier.

+Neurological

+An inherited form of ataxia has been recognised within the Jack Russell Terrier for more than 50 years.
+Myokymia and seizures are often seen alongside the condition.
+A 2014 study identified the KCNJ10 gene as being responsible for the spinocerebellar ataxia accompanied by myokymia and/or seizures in the breed.
+This condition also affects the closely related Parson Russell Terrier and Russell Terrier.

+A UK study found the Jack Russell Terrier to be predisposed to steroid-responsive meningitis-arteritis.
+The breed was 6.91 times more likely to contract the disease than other breeds.

+National breed clubs

+Several national breed associations exist to promote and preserve the Jack Russell Terrier, and have a role in maintaining the breed’s working heritage, overseeing breed standards, or having significant historical impact: